OmerYaish/Chess-Project/README.md

 ### File Upload Cell

 Upload:
-- `best_train.pt` model file - attached to the submission. (you can use other .pt file as well however the attached one gives the best results)
+- `best_train.pt` model file - attached to the github releases. (you can use other .pt file as well however the attached one gives the best results)
 - One or more chessboard images for testing

 ### Output

-The notebook displays:
-- Input images
-- Predicted board states and FEN strings for each input image.
+- The required tensor
+- Folder "results" with the predicted board image (the model output)

 This notebook is **ready to run** and requires no code changes.

 ---